Gibbons-Lab/ccmb_workshop/docs/talk.md

 ## Diversity

-In metagenomics we are usually interested in two different diversity quantities, *alpha diversity* and *beta diversity*.
+In 16S amplicon sequencing we are usually interested in two different diversity quantities, *alpha diversity* and *beta diversity*.

 ---